-- Contact the PJ to find out which units are High HOME Rent units and which units are Low HOME Rent units, if not known. - Contact the PJ for updated HOME rent limits, if needed.
+- Understand how to apply the HOME income and rent limits. - Contact the PJ to find out which units are High HOME Rent units and which units are Low HOME Rent units, if not known. - Contact the PJ for updated HOME rent limits, if needed.